 Discover One Of Georgia’s Most Majestic Waterfalls – No Hiking Necessary

 Sometimes all you want to do is see a gorgeous, flowing waterfall without having to hike miles into the forest.
 Well, don’t you worry—we have a waterfall experience that doesn’t require much hiking at all.
-So the next time you’re feeling a bit lazy but still want to go out and enjoy the great outdoors in Georgia, we have the experience for you.
+So the next time you’re looking up “waterfalls near me” in Georgia, and you’re wanting to explore the great outdoors, we have just the experience for you!

 Where: 76 High Falls Park Dr, Jackson, GA 30233

 Hours of Operation: 7 a.m. to 10 p.m.

 We hope this special place comes to mind the next time you’re looking up “waterfalls near me” in Georgia.
 To learn more about High Falls State Park visit the website.
 Or if you want to discover more waterfalls throughout the state, check out the one county in Georgia with over 30 waterfalls.

 What’s the tallest waterfall in Georgia?